Jac-Prz/wellness-homepage/README.md

 - Calendar page allows you to view data from past days

 Future features:
-- Improve work timer (allow for when heroku app goes to sleep and for over night)
-- Authentification
+- Authentication ->
     - Page greeting customised to user
     - User data stored in DB and displayed on their calendar page